-Whether flashy or shy or brash or subdued, icons are a part of our daily life.
-As an artist, I find that well-designed icons are a work of art in and of themselves, and that creating icons can be a real joy.
+Whether flashy or shy, brash or subdued, icons are a part of our daily life.
+As an artist, I find that well-designed icons are a work of art in and of themselves and that creating icons can be a real joy.

-Emerging standards for common functions has eliminated a lot of the guess work as to which icon should be used where.
-Also, the emergence of inexpensive icon libraries created by professional icon designers has largely eliminated the practice of creating custom icon sets for every project.
-However, not even the best icon libraries can anticipate your every need, and unique project requirements may call for the design of icons that are not only in your chosen library, but may not exist anywhere.
-When this happens, a designer who can create the missing icons will keep your project from misusing icons from your library, which muddies their meanings and locks user uncertainty into your finished project, or falling back on using stand-alone text, which uses more real estate and
+Emerging standards for common functions have eliminated a lot of the guesswork as to which icon should be used where.
+Also, the rise of inexpensive icon libraries created by professional designers has largely eliminated the need to create custom icon sets for every project.
+However, not even the best icon libraries can anticipate your every need, and unique project requirements may call for the design of icons that are simply not in your chosen library and in fact, may not exist anywhere.
+When this happens, a designer who can create the missing icons will keep your project from misusing icons from your library, which would otherwise muddy their meanings and lock user uncertainty into your finished project.

 Icons Work at Different Sizes

-From minuscule favicon sizing, which is used by your web browser, to the massive App Store displays, one size simply does NOT fit all, and often you art will need to be adjusted at various points where the design breaks.
+From minuscule favicon sizing, used in the address bar of your web browser, to the massive App Store displays, one size simply does NOT fit all, and often your art will need to be adjusted at various points where the design breaks.

 Resizing Icons All Willy-Nilly Will Blur Them

 Resizing icons without regard to pixel fractions creates fuzzy edges.
-This happens when edges lands between pixels.
-Newer, high resolution displays make these less visible, but don't eliminate it entirely.
+This happens when edges land between pixels.
+Newer, high-resolution displays make these less visible, but will not eliminate them entirely.